 After the Storage Locker Auction

 Once the auction is over, it is time to go back to the office and pay.
 If the auction method was a silent sealed bid, everybody goes back to the office to open the bids.
 Experienced bidders like to crowd around the counter when the paper bids are being opened and try to look at their competitors bids.
 They will even hang around when you are paying to hope they can hear or see the money you are paying the office worker.
 They do this so the next time they will have a better idea of how much more or less to bid against you.
 I take my time and wait to be the last person to pay, by then most of the spies have paid left.
 I usually ask the office worker to keep the transaction quiet right in front of people, if needed.

 Processing Your Locker

-Once you get your winnings home the fun begins.
+Once you get your winnings home, the fun begins!
 I like to use rubber totes to separate all the smalls and clothing.
 Totes are nice because you can store them outside if space is an issue.
 Hopefully you have planned ahead for the large amount of trash you are going to have.
 I always rented a 4 cubic yard dumpster for this.
-I also had a backhoe to compress the trash in the dumpster to save money.
+I also have a backhoe to compress the trash in the dumpster to save money.
 Another great way to get rid of unwanted clothing is to take them to charity donation bins.

-Refrigerators and freezers if they have been in storage for a long time usually have mold in them.
+If refrigerators and freezers have been in storage for a long time, they usually have mold inside.
 I just leave them in the trailer and drive them straight down to the car wash.
-I spray them down with bleach wait a few minutes and spray them out.
-A talent you will definitely need to develop is the refinishing if you hope get any money out of your furniture because they are usually scratched or even broken from all the moving.
+I spray them down with bleach and wait a few minutes and spray them out.
+One talent you will definitely need to develop is refinishing.
+You would want to do that to get any money out of your furniture because they are usually scratched or even broken from all the moving.